DataTalksClub/data-engineering-zoomcamp/05-batch/setup/macos.md

 Make sure Java was installed to `/usr/local/Cellar/openjdk@11/11.0.12`: Open Finder > Press Cmd+Shift+G > paste "/usr/local/Cellar/openjdk@11/11.0.12".
 If you can't find it, then change the path location to appropriate path on your machine.
 You can also run `brew info java` to check where java was installed on your machine.

+### Anaconda-based spark set up
+For this with anaconda setup, they can skip the spark installation below set up pyspark package and follow the process using [this](https://github.com/amohan601/dataengineering-zoomcamp2024/tree/main/week_5_batch_processing#spark)

 ### Installing Spark

 1. Install Scala